jesslilly/logax/README.md

 		searchFor : "^email: (.*)$",
 		outputField : "email"
 	}
-	// Note that the number is "captured" using parentheses.
+	// Note that the output is "captured" using parentheses.

 ### 3. Run `logax.js` like this: